Luhar8/CS544_Inventory_Management/README.md

      ```

 6. **Run the Client**
-   - Open a new terminal and execute the client.
+   - Open a new terminal and execute the client.Make sure the client terminal is in virtual environment by following above steps.
 This will establish the connection between the client and server:
      ```sh
      (.venv) rahul@Rahuls-MBP CS544 % python3 echo.py client